 What are Block Patterns

-Block patterns are prebuilt groups of blocks that you can add to your content and customize using the same design tools available for the included blocks.
+Block patterns are prebuilt groups of blocks you can add to your content and customize using the same design tools available for the included blocks.

 They were first introduced with WordPress 5.5 to allow site admins and content creators to include complex ready-to-use structures of nested blocks into their content with just a few clicks.